CopperBadger/dotfiles/README.md

 I wrote `applyxres` to streamline color theming in my system.
 All you have to do to change your system's color scheme is edit your `~/.Xresources` file and run `applyxres`.
-Some of the changes won't be visible until you reboot.
+Some of the changes won't be visible until their corresponding programs are restarted.

 ### Keybindings

 Refer to `~/.i3/config` for keybindings-- it's mostly stock, with a few changes.
 Arrow keys are disabled in favor of vim-style movement.
-Same thing for `.vimrc`.

 Exit i3 with Super+Shift+e, ~~but be advised that there is a bug in electro7's bar scripts that causes perl to explode after logging out.
 You should either